 The Church calendar has four feast days on which Baptisms are especially appropriate.
 They are the Feast of the Baptism of Our Lord in January, the Easter Vigil in early spring, the Day of Pentecost in late spring, and All Saints’ Day in November.
 To schedule the Sacrament of Holy Baptism, please contact the Church office.

-St. Stephen's offers instruction for confirmation for young people when they believe they are ready to express a mature commitment to Christ and publicly reaffirm their baptismal vows.
+St. Stephen’s offers instruction for confirmation for young people when they believe they are ready to express a mature commitment to Christ and publicly reaffirm their baptismal vows before a bishop.
 Anyone 15 years or older is eligible for Confirmation.

 Christian marriage is a covenantal relationship established when two individuals make solemn and public vows to one another in the presence of God and the community.
 By vows of lifelong faithfulness and mutual love, care and respect, the wedding couple becomes a sacrament, that is, “an outward and visible sign,” of God’s steadfast love.